Prev | Contents | Next

 The idea is that you’ll make some changes (to implement a feature, for example), and then you’ll commit those changes to the source code repo (repository) once the feature is ready.
 This saves the changes to the repo and allows other collaborators to see them.

-And if you ever change something you didn’t want to, or your want to see how things were implemented in the past, you can always check out a previous commit and take a look.
+And if you ever change something you didn’t want to, or you want to see how things were implemented in the past, you can always check out a previous commit and take a look.

 Git keeps a history of all the commits you’ve ever made.
 Assuming nothing criminal is happening, this should be a great relief to you; if you accidentally delete a bunch of code, you can look at a previous commit and get it all back.